LS-2ednar/DHAPI/README.md

 - Differen Advesaries
 - Rules

+# How to use this Project:
+1. Visit https://www.daggerheart.com/srd/ and get the Daggerheart SRD by clicking on  DOWNLOAD THE DAGGERHEART SRD and put the downloaded document into the root of this project.
+2. Do something

 # How this project was created
 I realized that there is no API available for Daggerheart content, which is why I thoght it might help me and other friends of the game.
 Plus i wanted an excuse to combine two of my hobbies DH and Programming.